 We’re hoping to see an influx of new users coming into the space to grow the community through our partner blogs’ existing subscriber networks.
 Invite codes will only go out to paying subscribers for each of these blogs, so we’re expecting the community feel and shared politics to remain the same.
 As always, our @mod team and site administrators will be around to iron out any issues, and all new members will be expected to abide by the rules in #welcome-and-rules that have worked well for us so far.
 We hope you’ll welcome them in and show them around our little corner of the internet.

 So please join us!
-Subscribe to the Steward tier and let the fun begin.
+Subscribe and let the fun begin.